thiagokalid/visual-odometer-algorithms-comparison/README.md

 ## 2.4 Time-domain phase-amplified-correlation

 The classic phase-correlation algorithm is capable of estimating only integer displacement values, since it relies on image peak-detection.
-One way of estimating sub-pixel displacements would be, somehow, multiplying the original shift $\Delta x$ and $\Delta y$ by a gain $m$, estimating the bigger shifts and, finally, dividing the bigger estimated shift by $m$ to compensate the previously applied gain.
+One way of estimating sub-pixel displacements would be, somehow, multiplying the original shift $\Delta x$ and $\Delta y$ by a gain $m$ resulting in $g'(x,y)=f(x-m\Delta x, y - m\Delta y)$, estimating the bigger shifts and, finally, dividing the bigger estimated shift by $m$ to compensate the previously applied gain.
 That is the idea behind phase-amplified-correlation [4].
 The CPS between two images shifted by $\Delta x$ and $\Delta y$ is

 $$
 CPS(u,v) = \exp(-j u\Delta x) \exp(-j v\Delta y)